vuejs/devtools-v6/docs/open-in-editor.md

 ## Webpack

-In your Vue project, install the [launch-editor-middleware](https://github.com/yyx990803/launch-editor#middleware) package and modifiy your webpack configuration:
+In your Vue project, install the [launch-editor-middleware](https://github.com/yyx990803/launch-editor#middleware) package and modify your webpack configuration:

 1. Import the package: